Kabir5296/banglanlptoolkit/README.md

 ````
 pip install banglanlptoolkit
 ````
 ## Introduction
 This package contains several toolkits for Bangla NLP text processing and augmentation.
 The available tools are listed below.

 - Bangla Text Normalizer
 - Bangla Punctuation Generator
 - Bangla Text Augmentation

+## Documentations:
+- For detailed use of Bangla Text Normalizer, follow [this documentation](./docs/Normalization.md).
+- For detailed use of Bangla Punctuation Generation, follow [this documentation](./docs/Punctuations.md).
+- For detailed use of Bangla Text Augmentation (both online and offline), follow [this documentation](./docs/Augmentations.md).

+Thank you very much for using my package.
+I handle this package all on my own, so if there's any issue with it, I might not always be available to fix it.
+But if you do encounter such event, feel free to let me know and I'll fix them as soon as I can.

 ## Bangla Text Normalizer
 Bangla text normalization is a known problem in language processing for normalizing Bangla text data in computer readable format.
 The unicode normalization normalizes all characters of a text string in the same unicode format and removes unwanted characters present.
 The csebuetnlp normalizer is used for models such as BanglaBERT, BanglaT5 etc.